The 20 Best Laryngeal Nerve Damage Doctors Near Me in Columbia, MD

 English

 Dr. Solowski received her medical degree from MCP-Hahnemann University (now Drexel University College of Medicine) in Philadelphia, Pennsylvania and did her residency training in the Department of Otolaryngology at Washington University in St. Louis.
 She then completed a laryngology fellowship at Medical College of Georgia at Georgia Regents University in Augusta, Georgia.
 She sees both pediatric and adult patients with diseases of the thyroid/parathyroid glands, sinonasal diseases, head and neck cancers, and other general Otolaryngologic disorders.
 She treats skin cancers and performs MOHs surgery reconstructions.
 Dr. Solowski also specializes in treatment and care of recreational and professional voice users, to include singers, teachers, sales personnel as well as those with swallowing difficulties and reflux disorders.
 Dr. Solowski is rated as an Experienced provider by MediFind in the treatment of Laryngeal Nerve Damage.
-Her top areas of expertise are Swallowing Difficulty, Painful Swallowing, Otitis, and Patulous Eustachian Tube.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Swallowing Difficulty, Painful Swallowing, Otitis, and Patulous Eustachian Tube.
+Dr. Solowski is board certified in Head And Neck Surgery.

 Distinguished in Laryngeal Nerve Damage